-Environmental conditions may change the severity of the tradeoff between parental care and other activities.
+The severity of the tradeoff between parental care and other activities may depend on environmental conditions.
 For example, if there is a lot of food available, parents may spend more time tending to their young because finding food for themselves takes less time and energy.
-Based on this tradeoff in how parents spend their time, scientists wonder if parents adjust their parental care strategies in response to environmental changes.
+Scientists wonder if parents are able to adjust their parental care strategies in response to environmental changes.

 On the reef, anemonefish groups also experience shifts in how much food is available.
 In years with lots of food, the breeding pair has lots of young, and in years with little food they do not breed as often.
 Tina presumed that food availability determines how much time and energy the parents invest in parental care behaviors.
 She collected data from 20 breeding pairs of fish, 10 of which she gave half rations of food, and 10 of which she gave full rations.
 The experiment ran for six lunar months.
 Every time a pair laid a clutch of eggs, Tina waited 7 days and then took a 15-minute video of the parents and their nest.
 She watched the videos and measured three parental care behaviors: mouthing, fanning, and total time spent tending for both males and females.
 Some pairs laid eggs more than once, so she averaged these behaviors across the six months of the experiment.
 Tina predicted that parents fed a full ration would perform more parental care behaviors, and for a longer amount of time, than parents fed a half ration.

 Watch videos of the experimental trials, demonstrating the mouthing and fanning behaviors: